agarh16/HabitTracker_Habitat/README.md

 ## Instalation

-To be able to run this program you will need two packages:
+To run this program you will need two packages:

 Pytest - To run some tests